m-vatan/System-Architecture-of-IoT/lab1_instructions.md

    [WiFiNINA](https://www.arduino.cc/en/Reference/WiFiNINA) and
    [ArduinoMqttClient](https://github.com/arduino-libraries/ArduinoMqttClient)
    library, although you don't have to explain the functionality in the report.
 (2p)
-2. Measure the latency of transmission.
-Use the function `micros()` to return the current state of the timer in microseconds.
-(2p)
-3. What is the value returned by mqttClient.messageQoS() ?
+2. What is the value returned by mqttClient.messageQoS() ?
 What does it means ?
 (2p)
-4. What is the value returned by mqttClient.messageRetain() ?
+3. What is the value returned by mqttClient.messageRetain() ?
 What does it means ?
 (2p)

 ## Command and Reponse